Getting MoRE out of Mixture of Language Model Reasoning Experts: Acknowledgement

 \section{Acknowledgement}

 We thank Ruiqi Zhong, Tianyu Gao, Xi Ye, and Daniel Khashabi for their helpful discussion.
 We thank Peng Qi for providing the BeerQA evaluation data.
 We thank Navita Goyal for providing helpful advice on building the human study interface.
-Chenglei also wants to thank all members of the UMD CLIP lab for their constant support throughout his undergraduate research journey in the past three years.
+Chenglei Si completed this work back when he was an undergraduate researcher at UMD and he thanks all members of the UMD CLIP lab for their support throughout his undergraduate research journey.
+Chen Zhao is supported by Shanghai Frontiers Science Center of Artificial Intelligence and Deep Learning, NYU Shanghai.
+This work is also supported by Meta AI through Dynabench Data Collection and Benchmarking Platform.